WICG/web-app-launch/launch_handler.md

 - Configuring whether link navigations into the scope of a web app launch the web app (this is out of scope and may be handled by a future version of the [Declarative Link Capturing][dlc-explainer] spec).
-- Multi-document-instance web apps: a web app that opens documents in their own instances but wishes to refocus an already open document instead of opening duplicate instances for it.
-This would instead by handled by the [service worker `launch` event][sw-launch-explainer].

 ## Background